10 Tips To Making Amazing French Press Coffee

 TIP #3.
 GRIND YOUR OWN BEANS

-When using the French press, avoid using a fine grind.
-Instead, try using a coarse grind with a longer brewing time for a crisper and richer flavor.
+When brewing french press coffee, avoid using a finer grind.
+A fine grind can result in grinds getting past the mesh filter and into your coffee cup.
+Instead, try a coarser grind with a longer brewing time for delicious coffee with a crisper and richer flavor.

 TIP #4.
 USE GOOD WATER